Last updated: February 16, 2024

 Attu is rich in human and natural history and with the extensive road system left from military occupation the island is amazingly easy to get around on.
 We can hike or stroll along the roads for views of the cliffy coast (assuming no fog), inspect the bunkers and batteries on the headlands and keep our binoculars handy for unusual birds flitting in the creeks.

 And then, exultant and invigorated from a week of exploring ever further west, we turn back, perhaps visiting a favorite harbor and certainly seeing new sights and wildlife as we work eastward towards Adak.

 We could spend all summer exploring the western Aleutians, we could spend a lifetime getting to know just one island.
-12 days will give us an opportunity to cover the miles between Adak and Attu, while leaving plenty of time to go ashore and hike, explore, bird, photograph, paint, ponder, or whatever delights you.
+A fortnight will give us an opportunity to cover the miles between Adak and Attu, while leaving time to go ashore and hike, explore, bird, photograph, paint, ponder, or whatever delights you.
 We will spend as much time ashore as we can.
 And with a small group your interests and abilities will guide our adventures.

 We arrive in Adak in the morning and prepare for a midday check-in for the flight to Anchorage.